 Some, such as carprofen and other non-steroidal anti-inflammatory drugs (NSAIDs), work by reducing the painful inflammation caused by the joint grinding against itself.
 These may be given on their own to help manage hip dysplasia symptoms or they may be used with other treatments, like surgery.
 Just note that many of these drugs necessitate regular blood analysis to test your dog’s liver function, as they can affect your dog’s organs over time.

-Other types of pain medications, such as tramadol, are often used to combat moderate-to-severe pain.
+Other types of pain medications, such as gabapentin or amantadine, are often used to combat moderate-to-severe pain.
 But while these types of medications are effective in making your dog more comfortable, they don’t address the inflammation or treat the root cause of the pain like some NSAIDs do.

 In particularly severe cases, opioid medications may be prescribed to help relieve your dog’s hip pain.
 However, many vets try to avoid prescribing these types of drugs unless absolutely necessary, as they can cause dependency and unpleasant side effects, such as constipation.